Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 ### Content

 - In some areas of the design (i.e., use of cards) I took inspiration from various issue trackers on Dribbble(https://dribbble.com/search?q=issue+tracker)
+- The banner image throughout the site was obtained from an [article](https://catalystvetpc.com/chasing-the-engaged-employee-unicorn/) online.
+I have saved the image as a static asset in the project to avoid issues with a broken link if the article got removed.
 - I used [this](https://howchoo.com/g/yzzkodmzzmj/combine-two-querysets-with-different-models) article as a reference point to work out how to combine two datasets for the overview page.
+- I used two articles by [simpleisbetterthancomplex](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone) as a reference when extending the Django user model.
+The second article to integrate this into the admin panel can be found [here](https://simpleisbetterthancomplex.com/tutorial/2016/11/23/how-to-add-user-profile-to-django-admin.html)
 - I referenced the [Django Docs](https://docs.djangoproject.com/en/2.2/topics/testing/advanced/) on how to create a temporary user.
 This was useful in the unit testing with Coverage, in areas that required user login.

 ### Acknowledgements